FAQs | South Asian Arts Resiliency Fund

 Is this taxable income?

-Yes, grants from the South Asian Arts Resiliency Fund are counted as taxable income.
-Grantees must submit a W-9 in order to be eligible to receive funds.
+No, grants from the South Asian Arts Resiliency Fund are not counted as taxable income.
+Grantees will not submit a W-9 to receive funds.

 I do not have a social security number.
 Am I eligible to apply?